mctechnology17/gm/README.md

 - [paypal]
 - [sponsor]

-Ambassador and creator/maintainer of vimtools, git_manager and more, that are easy to integrate, but very powerful work tools that allow you to improve your workflow, integrating with all operating systems and all possible shells
+Ambassador and creator/maintainer of vimtools, GitManager and more, that are easy to integrate, but very powerful work tools that allow you to improve your workflow, integrating with all operating systems and all possible shells